A unique and secretive bird

 Galápagos Rails sometimes forage in shallow water, wading up to chest height and catching prey from the surface

-Highlights where the Galapagos Rail can be seen
+Spots where the Galapagos Rail can be observed

 El Chato Giant Tortoise Reserve